 - Verify: Check the availability of an AD user or group for authentication.

-- OK: Add a validated AD user or group to the target group.
+- Add: Add a validated AD user or group to the target group.

 3. AD Group Members